Operational Continuity in E-Commerce

 Guarantees Business Resilience

 Organizations can identify and reduce risks, limit disruptions, and continue vital operations in challenging circumstances.
-By developing a business continuity strategy, it makes it possible for companies to remain flexible and resilient in the face of unforeseen circumstances, guaranteeing that they can carry on with business as usual—serving clients and fulfilling commitments—even in times of emergency.
+Developing a business continuity strategy makes it possible for companies to remain flexible and resilient in the face of unforeseen circumstances, guaranteeing that they can carry on with business as usual—serving clients and fulfilling commitments—even in times of emergency.

 Protects Reputation and Brand Image